Skip to main content

 To create a security policy that includes the load balancing virtual server as the destination address:

-3. Specify the name of the policy in the field Name.
+3. Specify the name of the policy in the Name field.

-5. In the field source select an object allby pressing +.
+5. In the Source field, select the all object by pressing +.

-6. In the field destination Select the load balancing virtual server that was created earlier.
+6. In the Destination field, select the load balancing virtual server that was created earlier.
 It is important that the Inspection mode is set to Proxy-based in the policy settings.
-If the mode is set to Flow-based, the virtual server will be unavailable.*
+If the mode is set to Flow-based, the virtual server will be unavailable.

 7. Turn off NAT mode so that the servers can "see" the IP addresses of connected clients.

-8. For the HTTP and HTTPS balancer, policies are created in the same way.
-The only difference is the selection of the virtual server in the field Destination.
+8. For the HTTP and HTTPS balancer, the policies are created in a similar way.
+The only difference is the selection of a virtual server in the Destination field.

-9. Press the button OKbutton to save the policy settings.
+9. Click OK to save the policy settings.

 Result